neubig/nlp-from-scratch-assignment-fall2024/README.md

 ### Compiling a knowledge resource

 For your test set and the RAG systems, you will first need to compile a knowledge resource of relevant documents.
-You are free to use any publicly available resource, but we *highly recommend* including the following:
+You are free to use any publicly available resource, but we *highly recommend* including the websites below.
+Note that we can also ask you questions from relevant subpages (e.g. "about", "schedule", "history", "upcoming events", "vendors", etc.) from these websites:

 + General Info and History of Pittsburgh/CMU
     - Wikipedia pages ([Pittsburgh](https://en.wikipedia.org/wiki/Pittsburgh), [History of Pittsburgh](https://en.wikipedia.org/wiki/History_of_Pittsburgh)).